ropensci/qualtRics/README.md

 If you have a request (like adding a new argument), please leave it [here](https://github.com/JasperHG90/qualtRics/issues)

+### Related work

+- [Jason Bryer](https://github.com/jbryer/qualtrics) wrote an R package to work with the previous version of the Qualtrics API
+- [QualtricsTools](https://github.com/emmamorgan-tufts/QualtricsTools/) creates automatic reports in shiny.
+- [qsurvey](https://github.com/jamesdunham/qsurvey) by James Dunham focuses on testing and review of surveys before fielding, and analysis of responses afterward.

 ### Changelog

 View the changelog [here](https://github.com/JasperHG90/qualtRics/blob/master/Changelog.md)